stuartjnelson/shortcuts.guru/README.md

 ## Tasks

+- [ ] small UX improvements
+  - [ ] Padding around page for smallest screens
+  - [ ] Random order of multi choice answer on render
+- [ ] Allow exclusion of shortcuts
+- [ ] If is non-keyboard device give option to only have multi choice answers
 - [ ] Improve HTML of questions
   - [ ] Improve form with validation > disabling button
   - [ ] Improve HTML inside forms